QuiltMC/enigma/enigma-server/docs/protocol.md

 1. On connect, the client sends a login packet to the server.
 This allows the server to test the validity of the client, as well as allowing the client to declare metadata about itself, such as the username.
 2. After validating the login packet, the server sends all its mappings to the client, and the client will apply them.
+   - Just before the mappings are sent, the server sends the new user list to every connected client
 3. Upon receiving the mappings, the client sends a `ConfirmChangeC2S` packet with `sync_id` set to 0, to confirm that it has received the mappings and is in sync with the server.
 Once the server receives this packet, the client will be allowed to modify mappings.